cloudmesh-community/book/chapters/prg/python/python.md

 map(function_object, iterable1, iterable2,...)
 ```

-map functions expects a function object and any number of iterables
-like list or dictionary.
+map functions expect a function object and any number of iterable like a list or dictionary.
 It executes the function_object for each
 element in the sequence and returns a list of the elements modified by
 the function object.